 Once the elevator ride begins, you are rewarded with a visual history lesson originating with NYC’s wetlands, followed by the slow building of the New York City skyline over 300 years as you climb elevation.

 The ride finally terminates on top of the modern day metropolis we know today.
 If you look closely, you will see many familiar buildings surrounding you.

-Not only does this elevator ride win for having the best visual display, but the Skypod at one World Observatory is currently the fastest in the world.
+Not only does this elevator ride win for having the best visual display, but the Skypod at One World Observatory is currently one of the fastest in the western hemisphere.
 In just 47 seconds, you are transported to the 102nd floor.

 Travel Tip: Without giving much away, the elevator ride down is just as good as the ride up.
 You will descend down from the outside of the World Trade Center both during the day and night.

 5).
 102nd Floor And See Forever Theater

 After your Skypod elevator ride, you will immediately step out onto the 102nd floor.
 This is where you will watch another short time-lapse video featuring New York City in the See Forever Theater.